 Last but not least, there are some few "collections of houses," which had been existing as communities but they are not anymore.
 There are locations where Johann Sebastian Bach once was, but he didn't perform there, he did not inspect there, and it's the moment, where a little burlesque would start.
 If you now would like to learn more about these Bach cities and Bach places right away and why you may connect which one with Johann Sebastian Bach, then please click here.

 There are nine Bach cities and Bach places, which have played an essential role in the life of Johann Sebastian Bach.
-There he once lived, he worked, and he learned or had at least married.
+That's because he once lived there, he worked there, he learned there or had at least married. © Google Maps..

 There is probably no other musician, aside of Johann Sebastian Bach, who is displayed on so many paintings, drawings, engravings, erasures, and scribbles, which show what Bach did not look like.
 However, one picture, which exists even three times as an original (... actually 2 + 1 for experts), is the exception: It is the painting "Johann Sebastian Bach" by Elias Gottlob Haußmann.
 How he painted him, is what the Thomas Cantor actually looked like.
 All the others, for example, the artists Rentsch and Ihle and the many ones later, have painted Bach how they just liked it.
 Maybe, but only maybe the so-called "old age picture" of Bach shows him realistically too – but it is not certain.
 Johann Sebastian Bach: Nothing around the master is just smooth.
 You will meet many, many portraits of the genius on the many hundred pages of this Johann Sebastian Bach website, both historical and modern.

 Johann Sebastian Bach, what he very probably looked like.
-This work is painted by Elias Gottlob Haußmann, during Bach's lifetime, probably around 1745.
+This work was painted by Elias Gottlob Haußmann ... during Bach's lifetime, probably around 1745. © Info..

 What would a Bach website be, if you would not find more recommendations regarding more Bach websites on the internet?
 It goes without saying, that the important ones are listed below, but you will discover smaller ones as well.
 Finally – how could that be different – I added some of my further Bach websites ... they are Bach websites with particular Bach themes.
 It all starts with Wikipedia, for all those, who love it relatively "entertainment free" but to the point.
 However, this source is what you would have found even without my help.
 However, leaving it away here ... that would not have worked.
 One of the best sources is www.bach.de.
 However, it's in German only.
 Sorry.
 But I had to tell you about this particular website, as it's author's name is Peter Bach.
 So?
 He is not related.
 Also, he's a doctor, while I am related to the composer from Thuringia.
 Of course, I am just kidding, as he worked for his title and I did nothing but genealogy to find out that I am a far related relative.
 More as a practical joke, you get a link here to a Bach College, actually, it's a German Gymnasium in Southern Germany, namely Mannheim: The Johann-Sebastian-Bach-Gymnasium.